 The classic parmigiana, known as the parmesan in the English-speaking world, is a traditional southern Italian dish claimed by several regions, including Calabria, Sicily, and Campania.

-It’s enjoyed nowadays all across Italy and around the world; in fact, if you were to ask an Italian to name an eggplant dish, they’d almost certainly name the parmigiana!
+It’s enjoyed nowadays all across Italy and around the world; in fact, if you were to ask an Italian to name an Italian eggplant dish, they’d almost certainly name the parmigiana!

 So what is a parmigiana?
 In essence, it’s layers of sliced (normally fried) eggplant with alternating layers of creamy cheese and tomato sauce, which is then baked in the oven.